-- Inform and involve the Safeguarding Team who will ensure that the Designated Safeguarding Lead is able to take any necessary strategic decisions. - Record the incident.
-The Safeguarding Team employ a systematic approach to the recording of all safeguarding issues - Act in accordance with school safeguarding search and confiscation policies and procedures If there is an indecent image of a child on a website or a social networking site then the Safeguarding Team will report the image to the site hosting it.
-Under normal circumstances the team would follow the reporting procedures on the respective website; however, in the case of a sexting incident involving a child or young person where it may be felt that they may be at risk of abuse then the team will report the incident directly to CEOP www.ceop.police.uk/ceopreport, so that law enforcement can make an assessment, expedite the case with the relevant provider and ensure that appropriate action is taken to safeguard the child.
+• Inform and involve the Safeguarding Team who will ensure that the Designated Safeguarding Lead is able to take any necessary strategic decisions.

+• Record the incident.
+The Safeguarding Team employ a systematic approach to the recording of all safeguarding issues involving a child or young person where it may be felt that they may be at risk of abuse then the team will report the incident directly to CEOP www.ceop.police.uk/ceopreport, so that law enforcement can make an assessment, expedite the case with the relevant provider and ensure that appropriate action is taken to safeguard the child.